-- i.
-Write and sign a dated and timed note on the agreed form, of what has been disclosed or noticed, said or done. - ii.
+- Write and sign a dated and timed note of what has been disclosed or noticed, said or done. - ii.
 Report immediately to the Headteacher. - iii.
 Pass on the written record. - iv.
 If the allegation or safeguarding concern is about the conduct of the Headteacher, report immediately to the Director of Education or Deputy.
 Pass on the written record.
 (If there is difficulty reporting to the D of E or Deputy, contact the Allegations Manager (LADO), Safeguarding and Performance Unit as soon as possible.)